-Dr. Crocker is an applied anthropologist, folklorist, and engaged community advocate and currently serves as a postdoctoral fellow in the UAHS Center for Health Disparities at the University of Arizona.
-She has studied Latin American immigration for the past 25 years and worked hands-on in immigrant communities in California, Arizona, and North Carolina as a public-school teacher, violence prevention organizer, and certified language interpreter.
+Dr. Crocker is an applied anthropologist, folklorist, and engaged community advocate and formally served as a postdoctoral fellow in the UAHS Center for Health Disparities Research at the University of Arizona.
+She is currently working as a Scientist - Cultural Anthropologist at Varian Bio.
+Dr. Crocker has studied Latin American immigration for the past 25 years and worked hands-on in immigrant communities in California, Arizona, and North Carolina as a public-school teacher, violence prevention organizer, and certified language interpreter.
 She takes a multi-disciplinary and action-oriented approach to studying the relationship between migration and health amongst Mexican immigrants, with a focus on contextual factors that influence the heavy burden of chronic disease and related complications affecting Latino communities, community levels sources of stress and resilience, the emotional experience of migration, traditional healing modalities, and binational barriers to medical care access.

 - Abidemi Okechukwu, MBBS – Graduate Research Associate